- Briefing Room

 Emergency Repair Work on active construction projects:

 Emergency Repair work must meet the definition given in the ER Manual for this type of repair.
-Eligible emergency work is normally completed through an executive supplemental agreement with the existing contractor.

-Permanent restoration work on active construction projects:
+Permanent Restoration work on active construction projects:

 Permanent Repair work must meet the definition given in the ER Manual for this type of repair.
 If there is ER eligible work on an active construction project that is determined to be Permanent Restoration, there are two choices: